What is load management?

-Thank you for participating in your co-op’s load management program.
+Thank you to those who are participating in the CWEC load management program.

 Red Light - Any time the red light is solid we are controlling.
 Occasionally, a red and a green light will be solid indicating we are controlling.

-Green Light - A solid green light means everything is working fine.
+Green Light - A solid green light means everything is operating as normal.